 It is absolutely legal to establish a drop service business as long as you can find a client prepared to pay your asking price and a person willing to do the work for a specific amount less.

 In the next part, I’ll teach you how to build a sustainable and lucrative drop servicing business.
 For the time being, let’s focus on what you’ll need to get started.

-There’s a good probability that any digital product you’ve purchased online was authored for less than you paid for it by someone on Fiverr.
+There’s a good probability that any digital product you’ve purchased online was authored for less than what you paid for by someone on Fiverr.
 That’s how the “maker” makes money: by arbitraging the price you’re prepared to pay for the physical products versus the price they can pay a freelancer to create them.